-Sara is a Senior Program Manager at Greenheart Travel, and manages their Teach in Thailand, Colombia, and Myanmar programs.
+Sara is the Associate Marketing Director at Greenheart Travel, and has managed their Teach in Thailand, Colombia, and Myanmar programs.
 Sara has lived abroad in South Korea, Costa Rica, and onboard the MV Explorer with Semester at Sea, but currently lives in San Francisco, USA.

 What is your favorite travel memory?

 This past year I had a destination wedding in the city of San Miguel de Allende, Mexico.
 Being able to share my love of travel with my close friends and family was the ultimate travel memory for me.
 Many of my friends had never heard of San Miguel and some were a little nervous to travel outside of the US - so seeing them have a great time and get over the initial "culture shock" was the best feeling!
 And churros instead of wedding cake was a plus too!

 How have you changed since working for your current company?

 I started working at Greenheart Travel when I was 22 so I've changed a lot!
 I think working here has taught me to be even more open-minded when it comes to other cultures.
 I have lived abroad in South Korea and Costa Rica myself, but I am also surrounded by coworkers who have lived in Thailand, Ghana, Spain, Mexico, China, Austria, Peru, Argentina... you get the point.

 All of us have different experiences and stories to tell, so even though I haven’t been to some of these countries, I get insight into what the culture is like from my coworkers (and participants!) on a daily basis.
 We push each other to be constantly learning and open to new ideas.

 What is the best story you've heard from a return student?